 - MONA, an occupational therapist in Maine, needed leave to care for her neurodivergent daughter, whose school had closed due to COVID-19.
 Her employer initially told her they would provide her with leave, but later backtracked and told her to return to work.
 Her employer told her that if she did not return to work, she would be removed from her status as a full-time employee.
-Her employer is too large to be covered by the FFCRA, which might otherwise give her the right to job-protected paid sick leave and emergency paid family leave in this situation. - SARAH is part of the kitchen staff at a large nursing home in Michigan.
+Her employer is too large to be covered by the FFCRA, which might otherwise give her the right to job-protected paid sick leave and emergency paid family leave in this situation. - LULU was a certified nurse assistant at an assisted living facility in North Carolina.
+There was a large outbreak of COVID-19 at her workplace, and she was exposed to a resident who tested positive for COVID-19.
+Her doctor advised her to self-quarantine and she was out of work for almost a week.
+However, her employer is too large to be covered by the FFCRA and did not provide her with paid leave. - SARAH is part of the kitchen staff at a large nursing home in Michigan.
 She tested positive for COVID-19, and her employer required her to stay home but would not pay her for the time she was out.
-Since her employer is too large for the FFCRA to apply-and, even if they were small enough to be covered, they could claim the optional exemption for employers of healthcare workers-she has no paid leave available to her.

-• JEFFREY is an HVAC technician in Long Island, New York.
+Since her employer is too large for the FFCRA to apply-and, even if they were small enough to be covered, they could claim the optional exemption for employers of healthcare workers-she has no paid leave available to her. - JEFFREY is an HVAC technician in Long Island, New York.
 He has worked at the same company for over ten years.
 He is immunocompromised and at an increased risk of infection.
 He has a 7-year-old son whose school closed due to the COVID-19 outbreak, and his wife, a nurse, is unable to stay at home during the work day because she is an essential worker.
 Jeffrey, worried about his family's options, called to find out if he might be eligible to take paid family leave to care for his son, while staying healthy and employed.
-He is likely not protected by the FFCRA since his employer is too large.

-• DIANE is a supermarket worker in Washington State.
+He is likely not protected by the FFCRA since his employer is too large. - DIANE is a supermarket worker in Washington State.
 She has metabolic disorders including type 1 diabetes.
 She is on an unpaid leave of absence right now because her doctor has advised her to self-quarantine due to the risks of contracting COVID-19.
 While she was able to use the remainder of her sick time, she was not eligible for emergency paid sick leave under FFCRA since her employer has 500 or more employees.